ataylor89/rsa/README.md

-Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Symmetry | Two things are symmetrical if they're the same in some way Table | Table is really just a synonym for database (a table can be a list, a map, a MySQL table, etc); a table is a database The fundamental theorem of arithmetic | The FTOA states that every positive integer greater than one has a unique prime factorization
+Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Symmetry | Two things are symmetrical if they're the same in some way Table | Table is really just a synonym for database (a table can be a list, a map, a MySQL table, etc); a table is a database The fundamental theorem of arithmetic | The fundamental theorem of arithmetic states that every positive integer greater than one has a unique prime factorization

 ## Examples